AriFordsham/GHCWiki/repositories.md

 - **Location in tree**: where in the source tree this repository sits.
 - **Upstream repo?**: if "yes", this library is maintained by someone else, and its master repo is somewhere else.
-See the [page about upstream repositories](repositories/upstream).
+See [Repositories/Upstream](repositories/upstream).
 - **Reqd to build?**: is "no" is this library is not required to build GHC.
 We have a few of these because we use them for tests and suchlike.
 - **Installed?**: is "no" if the library is not installed in a GHC installation.
 All others are installed with GHC.
 See the [libraries page](commentary/libraries) for more info.
 - **GHC repo**: in every case there is a repo on `http://darcs.haskell.org/`, which contains the bits we use for building GHC every night.
-For libraries with upstream repos, this is just a lagging mirror of the master (see [upstream repositories](repositories/upstream))
+For libraries with upstream repos, this is just a lagging mirror of the master (see [Repositories/Upstream](repositories/upstream))

 <table><tr><th>**Location in tree**</th>
 <th>**Upstream repo?**</th>